Jawz84/Blog/PowerShell Contributing.md

 Only a small portion of all tests in the PowerShell/PowerShell repo are xUnit tests.
 Most other tests are written in Pester.
 Be sure to contact the PowerShell Team if you want to contribute here.
-Most of the xUnit tests test internal PowerShell stuff.
+Most of the xUnit tests test internal PowerShell code or public APIs that are only accessible directly from the System.Managemet.Automation namespace.

 The xUnit tests can be found here:
 <https://github.com/PowerShell/PowerShell/tree/master/test/xUnit>